 Panel bias can arise from collecting data from sub-groups of the population disproportionately.
 If a Walmart POI's typical visitor profile is 10% Hispanic or Latino, but the sample panel accounts for only 5%, the. results from analyzing the raw data will not be as accurate as they could be if corrected for bias.
 Any other type of bias that does not fit into panel bias is considered an outlier and should also be filtered out.

-SafeGraph Patterns is aggregated from a panel of ~40MM mobile devices in the US and Canada.
+SafeGraph Patterns is aggregated from a panel of millions of mobile devices in the US and Canada.
 As such, there are going to be biases and outliers in the data.
 However, when normalized correctly, Patterns can provide the foot traffic insights needed to truly transform a business strategy.

 Once you’ve normalized your data, you can start to run analyses and deliver reliable results to inform your business strategy.
 Understanding the effect foot traffic has on your other data, whether credit card transactions, offer redemptions, or product sales, can help you uncover valuable connections otherwise undiscoverable.
 By factoring in seasonality, holidays, and other known sources of variance, you can be confident in your ability to make strategic decisions that will boost your overall business.